vojay-dev/vojay-dev.github.io/_posts/2024-12-24-pydanticai-airflow.md

 With that, we can define our model and Agent.
 For this example, we use the latest Gemini 2.0 Flash model.

+{: .note }
-> Note: I experimented extensively with various models.
+Note: I experimented extensively with various models.
 Many models struggled to interact with tool functions in the correct order or to use the results for constructing the final structured output.
 Gemini 2.0 Flash provided the best results, but I also recommend trying other supported models.
 You can use models via Ollama, such as Mistral or Llama 3.3, both of which also support tool functions and structured output.
 However, for this demo, we will use the model that gave the best results.
 Ultimately, we want to have an agent we can trust.
 Would you fly on an airplane that only sometimes works?

 {% highlight py %}
 model = VertexAIModel(